SaiMaha/my-react-app/README.md

-This is a dummy file
+# My React App
+This is my first React project using GitHub Codespaces.